kofany/irssi/docs/fe-web/CLIENT-SPEC.md

 ### 4. Post-Handshake

-After successful handshake:
+After successful handshake with valid password:
 1. Server immediately sends `auth_ok` message (see below)
-2. Client is now authenticated (no password required in current implementation)
+2. Client is now authenticated
 3. Connection is ready for bidirectional communication

+**If password is missing or invalid**:
+- Server responds with `HTTP/1.1 401 Unauthorized`
+- Connection is closed immediately
+- No `auth_ok` message is sent

 ---